Firearm in Vehicle

 This crime is a misdemeanor.
 The range of punishment in the county jail is 10 days–6 months.
 The range of fine is $50–$500.

 The improper transportation of firearms is a violation of 21 O.S. § 1289.13A.
-Any person stopped pursuant to a moving traffic violation who is transporting a loaded pistol in the motor vehicle without a valid handgun license authorized by the Oklahoma Self-Defense Act or valid license from another state, whether the loaded firearm is concealed or unconcealed in the vehicle, will be issued a $70 traffic citation and have to pay court costs.
-In addition to that traffic citation, the person may also be arrested for any other violation of law.
+Any person stopped pursuant to a moving traffic violation who is transporting a loaded pistol in the motor vehicle without a valid handgun license authorized by the Oklahoma Self-Defense Act or valid license from another state, or in violation of any law related to the carrying or transporting of firearms, whether the loaded firearm is concealed or unconcealed in the vehicle, may be issued a traffic citation in the amount of $70 plus court costs for transporting a firearm improperly.
+In addition to the traffic citation, the person may also be arrested for any other violation of law.

 - The person is arrested for violating a law other than a violation of this law.
 If the person is never charged with an offense pursuant to this paragraph, if the charges are dismissed, or the person is acquitted, then the weapon will be returned; or